bilgino/angularforddd/README.md

 The anemic domain model is quite often used in CRUD-based web applications as a value container without any behavior of its own, conform to RESTful practices.
 However, it's considered an anti-pattern because it doesn't include business logic and can't protect its invariants.
-Furthermore, it introduces a tight coupling with the client code.
+Furthermore, it introduces a tight coupling with the client.
 Using rich domain models instead we prevent domain logic from leaking into other layers.
 The following example shows the negative side effect of anemic domain models.

-Domain logic coupled to the client (UI controller):
+Domain logic is coupled to the client (UI controller):

 *»  Effects of anemic models* <br/>
 ```